ArtchayaHas/Portfolio/Project 10 Beer Recommendation system/README.md

 ## Beer recommendation system

+**Application**

+The recommendation system is widely used in many renowned companies, such as Amazon, Netflix, and YouTube.
+With accurate recommendations, customers will receive a satisfactory service experience and are likely to purchase or use more products from the company, leading to increased company profits.

+**Project details**

 This project start from exploring the data to answer some questions such as find the beers that got most comment and what score that they got.